baronefr/streaming-cosmic-rays/README.md

 ***

-The logo above is provided under Flaticon License, <a href="https://www.flaticon.com/free-icons/cosmos" title="cosmos icons">Cosmos icons created by Ridho Imam Prayogi - Flaticon</a>.
+The logo of this application is provided under Flaticon License, <a href="https://www.flaticon.com/free-icons/cosmos" title="cosmos icons">Cosmos icons created by Ridho Imam Prayogi - Flaticon</a>.

 ***